esfoliante/pocket/README.md

 I would love to hear your thoughts on this.

-If you want you can send me a private message at (t.me/esfoliante), create an issue or even send me an e-mail at miguel.personal@protonmail.com.
+If you want you can send me a private message through [Telegram](t.me/esfoliante), create an issue or even send me an e-mail at miguel.personal@protonmail.com.

 Looking forwad to hearing your ideas!